Saraholoughlin5/Milestone-Project-2/README.md

 #### **Text Content**<a name="textcontent"></a>
-The 'About The Burren' and 'Climate and Weather' text was taken from the Burren Wikipedia [page](https://en.wikipedia.org/wiki/The_Burren).
+The 'About The Burren' and 'Climate and Weather' sectoins text is available on the Burren Wikipedia [page](https://en.wikipedia.org/wiki/The_Burren).
 The remaining text on the site was written by me.